workfloworchestrator/example-orchestrator/README.md

 python -u -m uvicorn --reload --workers 4 --host 0.0.0.0 --port 8080 main:app
 ```

-This assumes a environment that has correct settings or it will use the orchestrator-core defaults (like DB name orchestratorc-core).
+This assumes a environment that has correct settings, or it will use the
+orchestrator-core defaults (like DB name orchestrator-core).

 And example is in `.env.example`

 You can find a list with default settings [here](https://github.com/workfloworchestrator/orchestrator-core/blob/main/orchestrator/settings.py)